 Why is it that we spend money on customer acquisition marketing when customer retention marketing works so much better?
-I think we’ll all agree that customers are the most important part of any business.
-Without them, there would be no business.
+We can all agree that customers are the most important part of any business.
+After all, without customers, there would be no business!

-So then why do we continue to spend most of our marketing dollars on finding new customers instead of nurturing the ones we already have?
-Don’t get me wrong, we need new customers but not at the expense of the ones we already have, right?
-It’s an age-old question I know, but one worth revisiting as we are thinking about our 2014 plans.
+And yet we find ourselves spending most of our marketing dollars on finding new customers instead of nurturing the ones we already have.
+Yes, your business needs new customers, but not at the expense of the ones you already have, right?
+It’s an age-old struggle worth revisiting as you think about your business goals.

-- Acquiring a new customer can cost 6 to 7 times more than retaining an existing customer
+- Acquiring a new customer can cost five times more than retaining an existing customer.

-Now I think we can all agree there’s some opportunity here to re-focus more on our existing customers, rather than chasing down new ones.
-By simply automating the process of content marketing, email marketing, and social media marketing, you have huge success…
+There’s an opportunity here to focus more on existing customers, rather than chasing down new ones.
+By simply automating the process of content marketing, email marketing, and social media marketing, you can see huge success:

 - Staying in touch with your current customer base.